SbWereWolf/language-specific/README.md

 ```
 With ValueHandler class you get that type exact you want.
 # Use-cases
-## Simplify data base response and output data as is:
+## Simplify database response and output data as is:
 ```php
 $connection = new PDO ($dsn,$login,$password);